ctamv04/talio/docs/minutes/minutes_week_7.md

 **TODO** (Task distribution was not fully determined during the meeting, they will be decided during the informal meeting)
 + Tasklist renaming feature must be added (Only Basic Requirement not yet implemented)
-+ Long polling must still be implemented everywhere, as well as Websockets in some parts of the app.
++ Long polling must still be implemented everywhere
 + Websockets must be integrated (Mihai)
 + Subtask feature finalized, Tag feature added, Tests, Javadoc finished, Debugging, Styling of ExtendedTaskCard (Christos)
 + Add Tag management menu in Board Settings